New park for Harold Park

 New public park

-In March this year, we once again consulted with the community on the new public park in Harold Park.
+In March 2014, we once again consulted with the community on the new public park in Harold Park.
 Using feedback from the consultation, as well as technical information gained from working onsite, we refined the design, which Council endorsed in May.

 The design focuses on creating a park that celebrates local flora and fauna and the cliff face, a key character of the Harold Park site.